lrnv/cort/README.md

 [![Codecov test coverage](https://codecov.io/gh/lrnv/cort/branch/master/graph/badge.svg)](https://codecov.io/gh/lrnv/cort?branch=master)
 <!-- badges: end -->

-The `cort` package provides S4 classes and methods to fit several copula models: The classic empirical checkerboard copula and the empirical checkerboard copula with known margins, see Cuberos, Masiello and Maume-Deschamps (2019) <doi:10.1080/03610926.2019.1586936> are proposed.
+The `cort` package provides S4 classes and methods to fit several copula models:

+* The classic empirical checkerboard copula and the empirical checkerboard copula with known margins, see Cuberos, Masiello and Maume-Deschamps (2019) <doi:10.1080/03610926.2019.1586936> are proposed.
 These two models allow to fit copulas in high dimension with a small number of observations, and they are always proper copulas.
 Some flexibility is added via a possibility to differentiate the checkerboard parameter by dimension.

-The last model consist of the implementation of the Copula Recursive Tree algorithm, including the localised dimension reduction, which fits a copula by recursive splitting of the copula domain.
-We also provide an efficient way of mixing copulas, allowing to bag the algorithm into a forest, and a generic way of measuring d-dimensional boxes with a copula.
+* The last model consist of the implementation of the Copula Recursive Tree algorithm, aka.
+CORT, including the localised dimension reduction, which fits a copula by recursive splitting of the copula domain.

+* We finaly provide an efficient way of mixing copulas, allowing to bag the algorithm into a forest, and a generic way of measuring d-dimensional boxes with a given copula.

 ## Installation